d-Rickyy-b/GolangTour-Dark/README.md

 # GolangTour-Dark
 A dark theme for the "Tour of Go" introduction for the Go programming language

+> [!IMPORTANT]
+> This dark theme is no longer supported since "Tour of Go" now has an official dark theme you can enable at the top right of the page.

 ### Showcase
 Here is a picture to get an idea of how the style will look like.